 Unlike low-code tools, no-code platforms target business users who lack formal development training.
 These platforms prioritize ease of use over extensibility, enabling process owners to create workflows, approval systems, or micro-apps through drag-and-drop builders—no code required.

 While Gartner doesn’t yet publish a dedicated Magic Quadrant for no-code platforms or Citizen Automation Development Platforms (CADPs), it addresses the segment in LCAP commentary and companion research.
 The common takeaway: citizen development is no longer optional—it’s a strategic necessity for organizations facing developer shortages and growing internal backlogs.
+For a deeper dive into how Gartner evaluates enterprise low-code platforms and where the Magic Quadrant fits in, check out our analysis here.

 These numbers point to a shift: internal app development is no longer the sole domain of IT.
-Business teams need tools that let them build, test, and iterate on their own terms—without waiting months for developer bandwidth.
+Business teams need tools that let them build, test, and iterate on their own terms - without waiting months for developer bandwidth.

 While Gartner is the go-to source for Magic Quadrants, Forrester’s Wave report provides detailed evaluations of platform features, usability, and roadmap clarity.